-· Participles: past participles and present participles.
+Participles: past participles and present participles.

-Here is a summary of these verbs: Infinitive Past Participle Present Participle Always starts with Regular verbs: simple past tense form: add -ed; Base word + continuous form: An infinitive must -ing have a finite verb in front of it in order to make Irregular verbs: new form These verbs follow A present participle needs an auxiliary verb in order to auxiliary verbs such as had, has, have, was, were I had walked to I want to walk. make sense in a sentence am walking the office. towards you.
-I have bought you a present to walk to bark walked walking barked barking to be to become been being became becoming
+Here is a summary of these verbs: Infinitive Past Participle Present Participle Always starts with Regular verbs: simple past tense form: add -ed; Base word + continuous form: An infinitive must -ing have a finite verb in front of it in order to make Irregular verbs: new form These verbs follow A present participle needs an auxiliary verb in order to auxiliary verbs such as had, has, have, was, were I had walked to sense: I want to walk. make sense in a sentence am walking the office. towards you.
+I have bought you a present. walking to walk walked to bark barked barking to be to become being been became becoming